 Follow these brief design rules when designing for SLS or MJF processes using any of our powdered nylon materials: Adhere to minimum features sizes, minimize part warpage, minimize differential shrink, design for powder removal, and consult with us for part orientation.

-1. Adhere to Minimum Feature Sizes for 3D-Printed Nylons
+Minimum Feature Sizes for 3D-Printed Nylons

 We define the minimum feature size as the minimum survivable feature that will reflect what you see in your CAD model.
 Minimum feature size does not refer to how thin the layers are in the part.
 It refers to the size of a geometry that will both form and survive the finishing process.
 Listed below are three important issues we often see on parts that need to be addressed in the CAD model.
 Common geometries that can be problematic include blind holes, threads, and areas where internal diameters and tapers are in too close proximity to exterior walls.